afontcu/afontcu.dev/content/blog/react-callback-props-vue.md

 Given this, I would just **stick with the conventions**: callback Props in React and events in Vue.

 But now we know the similarities and differences between both systems and we can reason about them. _Hooray!_

-> **Take A Free Vue.js Introduction Course!** Learn what Vue is, what kind of apps you can build with it, how it compares to React & Angular, and more in this 30-minute video introduction.
-[Enroll for free](https://courses.vuejsdevelopers.com/p/vue-js-crash-course?utm_source=medium-vjd&utm_medium=article)!